Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 Therefore, $est_i[r][i]=\{v\}$ holds due to the assignment in the start of line~\ref{ln:cupEqMore}.
-Since there are most $t$ Byzantine processors, and for an estimate to be forwarded (and hence accepted) it needs a ``support" of $t+1$ processors (line~\ref{ln:ESTrepeatB}), it follows that the correct {processors cannot} change their estimate in any round $r'\ge r$. \end{lemmaProof}
+Since there are most $t$ Byzantine nodes, and for an estimate to be forwarded (and hence accepted) it needs a ``support" of $t+1$ nodes (line~\ref{ln:ESTrepeatB}), it follows that the correct {nodes cannot} change their estimate in any round $r'\ge r$. \end{lemmaProof}